“There’s no such thing as copper colour, Mummy, they’re red,” she said.

 Same leaves, different perspective.

-We all have different perceptions of things.
+We all have different perceptions of things, particularly now.
 It is important to be aware of this when you’re trying to communicate effectively.
 There is a core NLP principle that states ‘A person’s perception is their reality’ and I have often found this very useful to hold in mind during my career.

 Some years ago I was working with a university HR team, advising them on communication and engagement.
 Surveys and feedback from individuals were showing that academic staff in education and teaching roles felt that they were consistently passed over for promotion in favour of more research-focussed colleagues.